Mortgage After Divorce

 - Remortgaging – this involves transferring the original loan onto another person with a different rate of interest.

-- Settling by mutual consent – this means that the two parties agree to change the terms of the mortgage.
+- Settling by mutual consent – means that the two parties agree to change the terms of the mortgage.
 For example, they might agree to reduce the term of the mortgage or to increase the interest rate.

 - Settling through the courts – this means that one party applies to the court for an order requiring the other party to pay them money.